 Network Installation Management (NIM) includes a readme file that is installed with the NIM Master bos.sysmgt.nim.master file set.
 The path name of the file is /usr/lpp/bos.sysmgt/nim/README.
-The readme file contains additional information about the AIX Version 7.1 NIM product and includes the following topics:
+The readme file contains additional information about the AIX 7 with 7100-02 NIM product and includes the following topics: